Mexico

 INFORMATION UPON ARRIVAL

-It is mandatory to share with your employees the internal company rules and any “rules of the house” upon their arrival to your premises in Spanish language in written form.
-Please make sure they acknowledge the said rules.
+It is mandatory to share with WORKERS the company’s internal rules and any “house rules” upon their arrival at your facilities in Spanish language in written form, and to have them visible in their housing spaces.

-We would like to remind you NOT TO SEND workers’ personal correspondence to the Consulate of Mexico, inclusive of Records of Employment (ROE), T4 Forms, Pay Sheets, Pay Stubs, Bank Statements or other services by mail, unless requested by the Consulate.
+We would like to remind you to NOT TO SEND workers’ personal correspondence to the Consulate, inclusive of Records of Employment (ROE), T4 Forms, Pay Sheets, Pay Stubs, Bank Statements or other services by mail, unless requested by the Consulate.